The Peak District is a beautiful part of he United Kingdom. In recent years it has become increasingly popular as a great place for holidays.

 In contrast the Peaks themselves provide a great place to get physical in the outdoors.
 Walking, cycling and climbing are common place.

-In winter the Peak National Park (along with all areas that are out of the way) can be an isolated and even dangerous place.
+In winter the Peak National Park can be an isolated and even dangerous place.
 Freezing winds, heavy snow and thick mist cover the wilder parts for much of the colder months.

 This photograph is one in a series that depicts this bleaker and wilder side of the Peak District.
 The photograph was captured in freezing weather on a swampy moor.
 As the snow fell, and visibility was just a few hundred yards my feel (and the feet of my tripod) sunk into the thick mud.

 It is easy to get disorientated on the moor in a thick mist.